In 2021, a total of 130,168 animals were involved in 419 research and teaching protocols at UBC.

 Category A includes most experiments involving tissue cultures, eggs and single-cell organisms and does not require annual reporting.

-Almost 52 per cent of animals involved in research at UBC in 2021 fall under categories B or C. The invasiveness ranges from little discomfort and stress to minor stress and pain.
+59 per cent of animals involved in research at UBC in 2023 fall under categories B or C. The invasiveness ranges from little discomfort and stress to minor stress and pain.
 For a wide range of animals this could include observation in the wild, brief periods of restraint for tagging, taking blood samples and minor surgical biopsies under anesthesia.

 Category | Number | Percentage |